AngleProtocol/angle-transmuter/README.md

 - the [`Swapper`](./contracts/transmuter/facets/Swapper.sol) facet with the logic associated to the mint and burn functionalities of the system
 - the [`Redeemer`](./contracts/transmuter/facets/Redeemer.sol) facet for redemptions
 - the [`Getters`](./contracts/transmuter/facets/Getters.sol) facet with external getters for UIs and contracts built on top of `Transmuter`
-- the [`Setters`](./contracts/transmuter/facets/Setters.sol) facet protocols' governance can use to update system parameters.
+- the [`SettersGovernor`](./contracts/transmuter/facets/SettersGovernor.sol) facet protocols' governance can use to update system parameters.
+- the [`SettersGuardian`](./contracts/transmuter/facets/SettersGuardian.sol) facet protocols' guardian can use to update system parameters.

 The storage parameters of the system are defined in the [`Storage`](./contracts/transmuter/Storage.sol) file.

-The Transmuter system can come with optional [ERC4626](https://eips.ethereum.org/EIPS/eip-4626) [savings contracts](./contracts/savings/) which can be used to distribute a yield to the holders of the stablecoin issued through Transmuter.
+The Transmuter system can come with optional [ERC4626](https://eips.ethereum.org/EIPS/eip-4626) [savings contracts](./contracts/savings/) which can be used to distribute a yield to the holders of the stablecoin issued through the Transmuter.

 ---